genesiscommunitysuccess/docs/src/mcp/README.md

 ### Configuring Claude Code

-To use this MCP server with Claude Code, you need to add it to your Claude configuration:
+There are two ways to use this MCP server with Claude Code:

+#### Option 1: Local Installation (Project-Specific)

 1. Edit your Claude config file:
    ```bash